Bell House (album)

 Bell House is the second studio album by American indie-pop band Shy Boys.
 It was released on August 3, 2018 under Polyvinyl Record Co.

+The album title was inspired by a dilapitated house bandmates Konner Ervin and Collin and Kyle Rausch shared.

 Critical reception

 Bell House was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 67, based on 7 reviews.
 Aggregator Album of the Year gave the release 65 out of 100 based on a critical consensus of 7 reviews.